Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Key features:

 • Flexible content structure.
-Use the low-code schema builder to define your own unique website structure, including modular content components and the relationship logic between components.
+Use the low‑code schema builder to define modular components and relationships tailored to your needs.

 • Content Federation.
-Eliminate complex middleware by using Hygraph’s universal GraphQL API to efficiently fetch data from multiple systems using a single API call.
+Hygraph’s universal GraphQL API fetches data from multiple systems in a single query, eliminating middleware and improving performance.

-• Efficiently manage large volumes of content with the ability to reuse components, replicate environments, and perform bulk operations via the UI or using GraphQL mutations.
+Pros: Hygraph enables you to manage large volumes of content, reuse components, replicate environments, and perform bulk operations via the UI or GraphQL mutations.
+Granular permissions, workflows, data validation, and versioning simplify collaboration while keeping content safe.

 2. Storyblok

-Storyblok is a headless, SaaS CMS that focuses on giving content creators a visual editing experience, while keeping content structured and deliverable to any frontend via APIs.
+Storyblok is a headless, SaaS CMS focused on giving content creators a visual editing experience while keeping content structured and deliverable via APIs.

 undefined